-The VDB refresh wizard in the Data Control Tower UI offers important engine refresh operations like:
+The VDB refresh wizard in the Data Control Tower (DCT) UI offers important engine refresh operations including:

-- · Self-refresh by snapshot, timestamp, or location - · Refreshes a VDB back to a point in its own history. - · Refresh to parent by snapshot, timestamp, or location - Data is pulled from the VDB provision parent (the dSource or VDB from which the VDB was provisioned). - · Refresh to relative by snapshot, timestamp, or location - Allows selection of data from either the origin dSource of the VDB (which could be the immediate parent, or parent of parent, etc.) or any VDB sharing the same origin dSource (which could be parent, child, sibling, or similar relationship). - Refresh to bookmark snapshot - · Refreshes a VDB to a compatible bookmarked snapshot. - In order to refresh from a dSource or VDB, the account performing the action must have the REFRESH permission on both the VDB being refreshed and the dSource (or VDB) from which the data is being refreshed.
+- Self-refresh by snapshot, timestamp, or location: Refreshes a VDB back to a point in its own history. - Refresh to parent by snapshot, timestamp, or location: Data is pulled from the VDB provision parent (the dSource or VDB from which the VDB was provisioned). - Refresh to relative by snapshot, timestamp, or location: Allows selection of data from either the origin dSource of the VDB or any VDB sharing the same origin dSource. - Refresh to bookmark snapshot: Refreshes a VDB to a compatible bookmarked snapshot.

+To perform a refresh from a dSource or VDB, the account must have the REFRESH permission on both the VDB being refreshed and the dSource (or VDB) from which the data is being refreshed.